ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

         swap(arr, start, high)       // Finally, swap the pivot into place, and return high                  // return the new position of the pivot.

-This version is ever so slightly faster than the one in @sec:implementing-quicksort, because in some cases it makes fewer comparisons.
+This version is ever so slightly faster than the one in @sec:sorting-2:quicksort-implementation, because in some cases it makes fewer comparisons.
 It is even possible to improve this one a little bit more, because we do not need test `low<=high` in the second inner while loop